arun-curriculum/Bootstrap-Intro-30-Min/README.md

 ##Twitter Bootstrap
 - Bootstrap is a front-end framework that incorporates a grid system, UI components, JavaScript widgets and more.
-- Let's take a look at the documentation: [http://getbootstrap.com](http://getbootstrap.com/).
 - The framework consists of one main CSS file, an optional theme CSS file, and a main JS file.
 - Bootstrap requires jQuery to work, which is a JavaScript framework.